-An opportunity arose, when my kids were playing sport, to contribute to sport again.
-Like many parents do, I took on the role of coach, team manager, scorer, umpire and then I chose to become an administrator.
+An opportunity arose when my kids were playing sport, to contribute to sport again.
+As many parents do, I took on the role of coach, team manager, scorer, umpire, and then I chose to become an administrator.
 First in netball then in Australian rules football.
 I love being involved in committees and on boards, being a woman in sport, because it allows me to combine my areas of strength and passion.
-Leadership, business administration, governance and sport.
+Leadership, business administration, governance, and sport.

 What surprised me when I started, particularly on footy boards, was the sheer lack of women in leadership in the sporting sector.
 It dawned on me that women in sport mean on the field.
 Not necessarily off it, and certainly not round the executive and board room tables.
-It was a man’s game, quite literally.
+Sport is quite literally still a man’s world.

 From Awareness to Action